 Great news!
 Your student is expected to read this summer because reading over the summer prevents the "summer slide" or a drastic loss in reading skill.
 See below for FAQs about this year's program:

-All students entering middle or high school are required to read one novel this summer from their grade-level or course list* and complete one activity (*high school students only).
+All students entering middle or high school are required to read one novel this summer from their course list and take one AR Test.

 Where can I find the books?